Pension funds look to strip JPMorgan CEO Dimon of chairman title

-(Reuters) - Overseers of government worker pension funds pressed JPMorgan Chase & Co (JPM.N) to strip Chief Executive Jamie Dimon of his additional title of chairman after the London Whale fiasco, renewing a proxy battle the bank won only narrowly last year.
+Feb 20 (Reuters) - Overseers of government worker pension funds pressed JPMorgan Chase & Co to strip Chief Executive Jamie Dimon of his additional title of chairman after the London Whale fiasco, renewing a proxy battle the bank won only narrowly last year.

 Pension funds, including that of the American Federation of State, County and Municipal Employees (AFSCME), said on Wednesday they filed a shareholder resolution that says the bank would be better run if the chairman and CEO jobs were held by different people.